TiBeN/Framework/README.md

 # Framework

-A personal WIP PHP Framework.
+A personal MVC PHP Framework.

+This project is still in development so don't use it for yours projects now